komalkharche31/todo_list_without_db/README.md

 # todo_list_without_db
-in this example we can register and after that login then access to todo list page and create in java script array
+in this example we can register and after that register you can login and access to todo list page, where you can create and remove list . list store in javascript array